-However, be forewarned, our research on the TRW and Boeing court cases suggest that your company will need to have revenues from overseas in order to recover foreign patent cost filing fees.
+However, be forewarned, our research on the TRW and Boeing court cases suggests that your company will need to have revenues from overseas in order to recover foreign patent cost filing fees.

 What about NIH Grants?

 Companies that receive awards from the National Institutes of Health (NIH) are not as fortunate as DoD contractors.
-NIH has taken a firm position that patent costs are not required by the SBIR program thus making these costs unallowable unless prospectively negotiated in your provisional indirect rate agreement.
+NIH regulations state that intellectual property costs are allowable F&A costs if negotiated, but our real-life experiences say otherwise.
+We’ve negotiated hundreds of indirect cost rate agreements with the Divisional of Financial Advisory Services (DFAS), and in our experience – NIH has taken a firm position that patent costs are not required by the SBIR program thus making these costs unallowable.

 The inclusion of several FAR clauses pertaining to patent rights can be negotiated into the terms and conditions of your Contract award greatly increasing the likelihood that DCAA will find your reasonable costs to be allowable.